Fall Classes Begin Monday, Sept. 25

-Classes are being held online and on campus.
-Student services are also available online and in person.
+Classes are being held on campus and online.
+Student services are also available in person and online.
 Check the Quarter Guide and How to Reach Student Services for the latest updates, contact information and hours.

-- If you are planning to add a class, you must email the instructor to request an Add Code.
-(Walk-in adds are not allowed.)
+- If you are planning to add a class, you should email the instructor to request an Add Code or, if the class is taught in person, you can ask the instructor for an Add Code at the first class meeting.
 See below for more about adding classes.

-- Check the class listings and click the title of each course to read the footnotes for each class you are taking – or any class you are considering – to learn whether it has meetings scheduled for certain times.
+- Check the class listings and click on the course titles to read the footnotes for each class you are taking – or any class you are considering – to learn whether the class will have regularly scheduled meeting times and whether it will be taught on campus or online – or as a hybrid class that includes both on-campus and online instruction.

 - Review the Academic Calendar for important dates and deadlines.